DongDong16/Yin-Portfolio/README.md

 :snowboarder: Other interests

-Outside class, I wish I learn free diving someday (Unfortunately this can only happen after COVID).
+Outside class, I wish I can learn free diving someday (Unfortunately this can only happen after COVID).
 And I am still trying to figure out am I too short to motorbike riding.

 # Portfolio.